 About

-Hi, I’m Dylan, and I’m in the final year of my PhD in Mathematics at the University of Adelaide.
-I’m fortunate to be supervised by Dr Andrew Black (principal) and Dr Lauren Kennedy.
+I recently submitted my PhD in Applied Mathematics at Adelaide University under the incredible supervision of Dr Andrew Black (principal) and Dr Lauren Kennedy.